Published on September 17th, 2013 | by Ruben Luyten0

-- Old & Plus: top of the range sherry, once only for the bodega families, and not public consumption, including an Amontillado Old & Plus VORS, Oloroso Old & Plus VORS and Pedro Ximénez Old & Plus VOS.
+- Old & Plus (the former Sacristía de Romate range): top of the range sherry, originally only for intended for consumption by the bodega families.
+Includes an Amontillado Old & Plus VORS, Oloroso Old & Plus VORS and Pedro Ximénez Old & Plus VOS.

 Obviously there is also the range of Cardenal Mendoza brandy (Clasico, Lujo, Carta Real, Non Plus Ultra), Brandy Romate and a series of vinegars.